-In compliance with local tax laws, Management decided to use the system "B" to offset tax losses, by which the tax laws generated over the period can be offset with the taxable profits for a period indefinite, may offset the 50 percent profit each year.
-As of December 31, 2014 and 2013, the tax loss carryforward amounts to US\$203,646 and US\$111,274 respectively.
+In compliance with local tax laws, Management decided to use system "A") to offset tax losses, by which the tax laws generated over the period can be offset with the taxable profits to be obtained in the following 4 years after the tax loss was generated; once such a term is due, any remaining tax loss cannot be offset with the profits to be obtained in subsequent periods.
+As of December 31, 2014 and 2013, the tax loss carryforward amounts to US\$2,380,150 and US\$3,196,489 respectively.